Sideloading-Research/Sideloading-Manifesto/ethical_principles.md

 We agree to follow the ethical principles described in this document.

 We also note that the principles are a guiding star, not a law.
 Practicality takes precedence, especially if following a principle to the letter - doesn't currently benefit the field of sideloading.

+This document is a draft, which will evolve according to the state of the field.

 ## In general